JasmeetSingh7314/Custom-Pagination/README.md

-# Recent Reports Dialog Box
+# Custom Pagination and Filters
 ## Overview
 - This project is focused on designing a dialog box that displays a list of recently generated reports within the last 30 days.
 The project is built using Next.js, TypeScript, and Tailwind CSS.
 Dummy data is used to populate the list, and a custom paginator is implemented without using any npm package or module.